dB-Ryzen/mAYHEM/Updating-Firmware.md

 ## Tools

+If you're using Windows, you get [your own set of instructions](UpdatingFirmwareWindows)!

-You will need a few tools installed on your computer before you begin.
+For Linux and Mac OS X users, you will need a few tools installed on your computer before you begin:

 * [dfu-util](http://dfu-util.sourceforge.net) 0.7 or 0.8 - Used to load and run the stock HackRF firmware from RAM. dfu-util 0.7 is recommended, as it is the most extensively tested with the HackRF hardware and build software.
 * [hackrf](https://github.com/mossmann/hackrf) - All you need is the host tools, specifically, hackrf_spiflash.